Initial Steps for Treating a Tick Bite and Reducing the Risk of Infection

 Tick Season Defense: Buhner’s Protocol

-Prompt treatment of tick bites is essential to mitigate potential Lyme disease effects.
+Prompt treatment of tick bites is essential to mitigate a potential Lyme infection and tick-borne illnesses.
 If you have been bitten by a tick, it is important to take immediate action to address the situation.

 If you have discovered an embedded tick on your body, it is critical to remove it properly and have it tested.
 To do this correctly, use tweezers with a very fine point.
 Grasp the tick as close to the surface of your skin as possible and pull upward firmly but slowly.
 Place the tick in a sealed plastic bag and send it to a lab for analysis to determine what diseases it may be carrying.
 This method is the most effective way to understand what you are dealing with.

-Improper tick removal may cause the regurgitation of pathogens.
+Improper tick removal may cause the regurgitation of pathogens into the wound.
 Squeezing or crushing a tick during removal risks forcing its stomach contents into your bloodstream.
 Ticks carry various pathogens in their saliva and gut.
 Injecting these into the bite site significantly increases the likelihood of contracting a tick-borne disease.

-After removing the tick and disinfecting the affected area, Stephen Buhner, a renowned herbalist, and author of several books on Lyme Disease, recommends:
+After removing the tick and disinfecting the affected area, Buhner recommends:

 “At tick bite: Remove tick, liberally apply Andrographis tincture to bite site, cover with a moistened glob of bentonite clay, cover that with thin cotton, and leave on for twelve to twenty-four hours.
 (From reports, this seems to prevent active infection nearly every time.)”
 Taken from Healing Lyme page 216